yt-dlp/yt-dlp/README.md

 **For Windows**:
 To build the Windows executable, you must have pyinstaller (and optionally mutagen, pycryptodomex, websockets)

-    python3 -m pip install -U -r requirements.txt

-Once you have all the necessary dependencies installed, just run `py pyinst.py`.
+Once you have all the necessary dependencies installed, just run `pyinst.py`.
 The executable will be built for the same architecture (32/64 bit) as the python used to build it.

-You can also build the executable without any version info or metadata by using:

-    pyinstaller.exe yt_dlp\__main__.py --onefile --name yt-dlp
+    py -m pip install -U pyinstaller -r requirements.txt py pyinst.py

 Note that pyinstaller [does not support](https://github.com/pyinstaller/pyinstaller#requirements-and-tested-platforms) Python installed from the Windows store without using a virtual environment